 Here there are two modes, optimized for both high signal-to-noise (SNR) data and low-SNR data.
-For the majority of datasets, the high-SNR mode can be used, and only for the most noisy data is it necessary to use the low-SNR mode.
+For the majority of datasets, the high-SNR mode should be used, and only for the most noisy data is it necessary to use the low-SNR mode.
+If the image contrast is sufficient that the stage drift can be observed by the naked eye, then it is recommended to use the high-SNR mode.
+The low-SNR mode should only be used where the dose is so low that the stage drifts are not distinguishable by eye.